-All staff have completed, and will continue to receive, ongoing training in special educational needs and disabilities.
-In addition, some staff develop further expertise in areas of need by attending courses run by specialist agencies.
-Training has included Thrive, Understanding ADHD, Dyslexia training, Understanding of Autistic Spectrum Condition, the specialist teaching of children with Dyslexic tendencies, reading and spelling interventions such as 'Floppy's Phonics' and 'Phonics International' and 'Fresh Start', maths interventions such as 'Success at Arithmetic' and '1st Class at Number', and training related to Speech and Language Development.
+- Thrive - Understanding Attention Deficit Hyperactivity Disorder (ADHD) - Dyslexia training - Understanding of Autistic Spectrum Disorders and conditions (ASD) - Specialist teaching of children with Dyslexic tendencies - Reading and spelling interventions such as 'Floppy's Phonics', 'Phonics International', 'Lightning Squad' and 'Fresh Start' - Maths interventions such as 'Success at Arithmetic' and '1st Class at Number' - Training related to Speech and Language Development

-Our Special Educational Needs & Disabilities Co-ordinator provides advice and guidance to staff.

-Where necessary the SENCo and other staff request support and work closely with specialist expertise as appropriate from outside agencies.
+Our SENDCO provides advice and guidance to staff.
+Where necessary the SENDCO and other staff request support and work closely with specialist expertise as appropriate from outside agencies.

-Equipment and Facilities.
+Equipment and Facilities

 We have a range of equipment and facilities to support children's needs in school.
-In addition we are able to source information about other equipment as required from specialist agencies.
+In addition, we are able to source information about other equipment as required from specialist agencies.